 - → Prophylaxis (cleaning)

 - → Periodontal maintenance

 - → Fissure sealants

 - Topical application of fluoride or preventive therapies (e.g., fluoridated varnishes)

-- Space maintainers when used to maintain space for eruption of permanent teeth
+- → Space maintainers when used to maintain space for eruption of permanent teeth

-- Prophylaxis cleaning and/or periodontal maintenance procedures will be limited to two in a calendar year - Topical application of fluoride or preventive therapies (but not both) is covered twice in a calendar year through age 18 - → Fissure sealants are available for children through age 15.
+- Prophylaxis cleaning and/or periodontal maintenance procedures will be limited to two in a calendar year - Topical application of fluoride or preventive therapies (but not both) is covered twice in a calendar year through age 18 - Fissure sealants are available for children through age 15.
 If eruption of permanent molars is delayed, sealants will be allowed if applied within 12 months of eruption with documentation from the attending dentist.
 Payment for application of sealants will be for permanent maxillary (upper) or mandibular (lower) molars with incipient or no caries (decay) on an intact occlusal surface.
-The application of fissure sealants is a covered benefit once in a lifetime per tooth

-→ Space maintainers are covered once in a patient's lifetime for the same missing tooth or teeth through age 13
+The application of fissure sealants is a covered benefit once in a lifetime per tooth - → Space maintainers are covered once in a patient's lifetime for the same missing tooth or teeth through age 13

-- 1. Consultations or elective second opinions. - 2.
+- 1. Charges for home use supplies such as toothpaste, toothbrush, water-pick, fluoride, mouthwash, dental floss, etc. - 2.
 Cleaning of a prosthetic device. - 3.
 Oral hygiene and/or dietary instruction or for a plaque control program (a series of instructions on the care of the teeth).